Model Context Protocol

 • Expand the API section under Setup instructions in the pop-up > Copy the MCP URL and the API key

-• Use the following for the claude_desktop_config.json and replace with the MCP URL and API key copied earlier:
+• Replace with the MCP URL and API key copied earlier and save

 {